As lockdown restrictions ease around the UK and Ireland, a number of public attractions, including galleries and museums, will be permitted to reopen.

-From Monday 12 April, commercial galleries in England will open their doors once again, with public galleries and museums set to reopen on 17 May.
+Commercial galleries in England have been open since 12 April, with public galleries and museums set to reopen their doors today (17 May).

 For hopeful art fans everywhere, here are some of the exhibitions to look out for.

 Lady Lever Art Gallery, Liverpool, “Coming soon” – 30 August 2021